Gas Council Engineering Research Station: Structure

-It is situated directly between the B1505 to east and the East Coast Main Line (ECML) to the west, in the west of Killingworth.
+It is situated directly between the B1505 to the east and the East Coast Main Line (ECML) to the west, in the west of Killingworth.
 Nearby to the south was the former distinctively-designed headquarters, Norgas House, of the Northern Gas Board, also designed by Ryder & Yates, until North Tyneside agreed its demolition in 2012.

 Block A housed the Engineering Research Station and Block B housed the School of Engineering.

 Function

-It housed the main research function of British Gas, where the National Transmission System (NTS) was designed.
+It housed the main engineering research function of British Gas, where the National Transmission System (NTS) was designed, although British Gas also operated a Midlands Research Station (MRS) and a London Research Station (LRS).
 The research centre's first function was to design the pipeline system around the UK.
-It researched metallurgy and pipelines, and avoiding any cracks in the UK's pipelines.
+It researched metallurgy and pipeline technology, including avoiding any cracks in the UK's pipelines.